-Aggravating Circumstances that Could Worsen a DUI Charge
+What Aggravating Circumstances Could Worsen a DUI Charge?

 Several aggravating circumstances can result in a DUI charge being elevated to a felony, such as causing an accident that resulted in serious bodily injury or death to another person.
 Additionally, subsequent DUI offenses following a prior conviction are charged as felonies, as well.
 An Attorney who knows Tequesta’s DUI laws could answer questions about what constitutes driving under the influence.

 It is not advisable to fight a DUI charge on your own.
 The sanctions are quite severe if you have prior convictions or certain aggravating factors occurred, such as another person sustaining serious injuries.
 A Tequesta DUI Lawyer could provide the legal assistance you need to fight charges of driving under the influence.